mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       private_dns_zone_id: "empty"
       tags:                                     # AWS resource tags
          Origin: Terraform
-         mojaloop/cost_center:                  #Ensure that you use an env tag that already exists <!-- EDITORIAL COMMENT: Where can we set that? -->
+         mojaloop/cost_center:                  # Ensure that you use a tag that has already been set up in AWS <!-- QUESTION: Where can we set that? -->
-         mojaloop/env:                          #Ensure that you use an env tag that already exists <!-- EDITORIAL COMMENT: Where can we set that? -->
+         mojaloop/env:                          # Ensure that you use a tag that has already been set up in AWS <!-- QUESTION: Where can we set that? -->
          mojaloop/owner:
       nodes:
       master-generic: